 - a hard lump inside the breast, near the collarbone, or under the arm

-- swelling, redness, or rash on the breast skin
+- swelling, discoloration, or rash on the breast skin

 - dimpling or puckering of the breast skin